-Personal details of the volunteer
+Personal details of the volu unteer

 Name

 Address

 Contact phone number

 Emergency contact

 Any health issues?

-Items to check Tick to confirm Aware that there will be aftershocks and able to cope with this.
-Aware that working in post-earthquake conditions on farm is a physical role and a good level of fitness is required.
+Items to check Tick to confirm Aware that there will be risks associated with post-flood conditions (risks are noted on page 6 of this pamphlet).
+Aware that working in post-flood conditions on farm is a physical role and a good level of fitness is required.
 Know what work I will be doing and what is expected of me.
-Have received and understand the information on the risks and working in an earthquake zone.
+Have received and understand the information on working in post-flood conditions.
 Have appropriate clothing.
 Have appropriate footwear.
 Have enough food and drink for 24 hours.
 Aware this is a sensitive situation and no imagery is to be taken.
 Aware that I must communicate my departure and arrival to and from the farm to the organiser.